nhsconnect/FHIR-ePMA-Implementation/pages/develop/develop_overview.md

 This implementation guidance defines a Minimum Viable Product (MVP) for each FHIR Resource required to support the target use case of medication requests from a hospital ePMA system to a hospital pharmacy system.

 An implementation is recommended to adhere to the MVP but can also choose to implement other elements from the chosen FHIR standard.
-For the purposes of this guidance, an "implementation" is the partnership between an ePMA system supplier and a pharmacy system supplier within a given Trust.
+For the purposes of this guidance, an "implementation" is the partnership between an ePMA system supplier and a hospital pharmacy system supplier within a given Trust.

 The MVP requires the implementation of four FHIR Resources; [MedicationRequest](develop_medicationrequest.html), [Medication](develop_medication.html), [Patient](develop_patient.html) and [Practitioner](develop_practitioner.html)

 ![FHIR Resource Relationships (MVP)](images/develop_resources.jpg)

 The [MedicationRequest](develop_medicationrequest.html) can reference many other FHIR resources but the four above are required for the recommended MVP.

+## MVP Terms Used Within This Guidance

+The elements available within each FHIR resource are described as follows;
+- **Mandatory**, must be populated as mandatory as per the FHIR standard
+- **Required**, optional within the FHIR standard but form part of the recommended MVP
+- **Optional**, optional within the FHIT standard which do not form part of the recommended MVP

 ## Which Version Of The FHIR Standard To Implement?